 Sweet Chili Salmon with Garlic Spinach topped with sweet chili glaze and served over a bed of garlicky spinach.
 It makes a flavorful dinner meal and it’s ready in minutes!

 If you’re looking for an easy weeknight dinner meal with loads of flavor, this sweet chili salmon is your answer.
 It’s so quick to make, you’ll have an impressive without hardly any work.

-Here are a few tips on how to make this Sweet Chili Salmon with Garlic Spinach:
+Tips on how to make Sweet Chili Salmon with Garlic Spinach:

 - Do not overcook the fish!
 If the salmon fillet easily flakes with a fork, it’s overdone.
 Broil just until a thermometer inserted in the center reads 145 F.

 - I used Heinz Chili sauce which is tangy and spicy but not sweet.
 If you’re going to substitute with a sweet chili sauce like Mae Ploy brand, omit the brown sugar.

 - Garlic burns fast so add the cloves just when the butter begins to melt.
 By browning the garlic in WARM oil and not hot, we’re able to extract full flavor.

 Sweet Chili Salmon with Garlic Spinach topped with sweet chili glaze and served over a bed of garlicky spinach.
 It makes a flavorful dinner meal and it's ready in minutes!

 - salt and pepper to taste